Bernard Taylor, Baron Taylor of Mansfield

-Harry Bernard Taylor, Baron Taylor of Mansfield, CBE, JP (18 September 1895 – 11 April 1991) was a British coalminer and politician.
+Harry Bernard Taylor, Baron Taylor of Mansfield, CBE, JP (18 September 1895 – 11 April 1991) was a British politician.
 He was the Member of Parliament (MP) on behalf of the Labour Party representing Mansfield for 25 years.
 He was then a member of the House of Lords for a further 25 years.

 Mining

 Taylor was from a mining family in Mansfield Woodhouse in Nottinghamshire and left school at 14 to work at the Sherwood Colliery.
 After working at the coalface for several years, he was promoted to be a checkweighman.
 He was a conscientious objector in the First World War.

 Politics

 A member of the Miners' Federation of Great Britain, Taylor also joined the Labour Party.
 He was elected to Mansfield-Woodhouse Urban District Council in 1925, also serving on the Board of Guardians.
 From the 1929 general election he was Election Agent for Mansfield Constituency Labour Party, and organised the successful election campaigns of Charles Brown.

 Taylor kept the Mansfield seat Labour despite the electoral disaster of 1931 and in slightly more favourable times in 1935.
 That year he had himself been elected to Nottinghamshire County Council, and he was president of the Nottinghamshire Miners' Association in 1936–37, and vice-president of the Notts Miners' Federated Union from 1937 to 1941.